Posted on: October 20, 2020

 Michael Brenner, Head of Strategy at Newscred, speaking about his experience at SAP.

-I’d like to guess that many organisations can relate to this – in fact, research by Sirius Decisions found that 60-70% of all B2B marketing content goes unused by sales.
+I’d like to guess that many organisations can relate to this.
+In fact, research by Sirius Decisions found that 60-70% of all B2B marketing content is unused by sales.

-The first issue to solve is to ensure that the content we create is timely and driven by prospect need.
-The second is to ensure the sales team are aware of and buy-in to the content created.
+The first issue to solve is to ensure that the content we create is timely and driven by prospect needs.
+The second is to ensure that the sales team is aware of and buys in to the content created.

 To do this you dedicate a section in your regular meeting, use a shared content calendar, post it in your Slack channel, or organise a way for sales to request content that aligns with their needs.